Fer-Moncada/Fer-Moncada.github.io/README.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ### Academic Achievements
--Flag bearer.
+- Flag bearer.
--Best poster at XV ENO, VI Cancoa.
+- Best poster at XV ENO, VI Cancoa.
 ...

 ### Published Scientific Articles